Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Introduction

-A further weakness in the spectral function diagnostic is apparent when we consider disordered systems (e.g., even a disordered Fermi liquid).
-Electronic quasiparticles are well defined in such systems \cite{Abrahams81}, but they are not apparent in electronic spectral functions unless the spatial form of the quasiparticle wavefunction is already known: they are not plane waves, as in Fermi liquids in clean crystals.
-This example makes it clear that a system with quasiparticle excitations is best characterized by an extension of the original Landau perspective \cite{landau}: the low energy states of a many body system can be decomposed into composites of single quasiparticle states, and the energies of these states are functionals of the densities of individual quasiparticle states.
+These considerations make it clear that a system with quasiparticle excitations is best characterized by an extension of the original Landau perspective \cite{landau}: the low energy states of a many body system can be decomposed into composites of single quasiparticle states, and the energies of these states are functionals of the densities of individual quasiparticle states.
 In other words, quasiparticles are {\it additive} excitations of a many-body system.

-In a Fermi liquid, the energy of a many-body excitation is expressed in terms of a quadratic expansion in the quasiparticle distribution, $\{n_\alpha\}$, with quantum numbers $\alpha$, near the Fermi surface.
-The quasiparticle lifetime is set by 1/(energy)$^2$.
+Analyzing the spectrum of low-lying eigenstates of a many-body quantum systems for a large but finite volume therefore provides a useful diagnostic of the validity of a quasiparticle description or of its failure.
+We will use this `spectral fingerprint' in several places in this review, see {\it e.g.\/} Sec.~\ref{sec:matrix2}.